salemove/github-review-helper/README.md

    manually and instantly closing and saving the interactive rebase editor) all the commits in the PR.
 Success/failure will be reflected by the `review/squash` status.
+3. Similarly to `!squash`, it also listens for `!check` commands.
+The `!check` command can be used to force the bot to (re-)check the current PR for `fixup!` and `squash!` commits.
+This can be useful when some webhooks didn't reach the bot properly or when you have reason to believe that the bot didn't correctly evaluate your PR automatically.
+Which can sometimes happen, because the bot is fast and can at times fetch data from the GitHub API before that data has been updated, causing the bot to make it's judgment based on outdated data.

 ## Quick start
 ### Create an access token for the bot